singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 This mostly works, except for one edge case: what happens if the poisoned bottle has a duplicate digit?
 For example, bottle #882 or bottle #383.

 In fact, these cases are quite different.
-If day 8 doesn't have any"new" positive results, then we can conclude that digit 2 equals digit 1.
+If day 8 doesn't have any "new" positive results, then we can conclude that digit 2 equals digit 1.

 The bigger issue is what happens if day 9 doesn't have any new positive results.
 In this case, all we know is that digit 3 equals either digit 1 or digit 2.
 We could not distinguish between bottle #383 and bottle #388.
 They will both have the same pattern of test results.